raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

   <img src="/images/Samourai_Wallet_Setup.png" width="280" height="550">

 * Scan the pairing QR code displayed by your chosen Dojo implementation

+💡 If you are not pairing from the Tor Browser, the Dojo Tor address will not be filled in.
+In that case, either use the Tor Browser for pairing or fill in the input field in the following format: `http://xyz.onion/v2`

 * Tap Restore an existing wallet

   <img src="/images/Samourai_Wallet_Setup_2.png" width="280" height="550">